Many treatment options are available for depression, but how well treatment works depends on the type of depression and its severity.

 - Protriptyline (Vivactil)

-Monoamine oxidase inhibitors (MAOIs) are less commonly used today because they have newer medications that are more effective and have fewer side effects have been found.
-They can never be used in combination with SSRI antidepressants.
+Monoamine oxidase inhibitors (MAOIs) are less used today because newer, more effective medications with fewer side effects have been found.
+These medications can never be used in combination with SSRIs.
 MAOIs can sometimes be effective for people who do not respond to other medications.
-MAOIs interact with other medications and food, which requires strict adherence to a particular diet.

 - Phenelzine (Nardil)